 BY REPUTATION:

-The logo of the Telegrafistas de Arroyo: a navy "A" in fancy font, bordered in gold and brown, on top of a light blue circle studded with brown, bordered in brown-white-brown.
+The logo of the Telegrafistas de Arroyo: a navy "A" in fancy Gothic font, bordered in gold and brown and shadowed in black, on top of a pale blue circle lined thinly with gold, bordered in brown-white-brown.

 Telegrafistas